Drag (physics)

-In fluid dynamics, drag (sometimes called fluid resistance) is a force acting opposite to the relative motion of any object moving with respect to a surrounding fluid.
-This can exist between two fluid layers (or surfaces) or between a fluid and a solid surface.
+In fluid dynamics, drag, sometimes referred to as fluid resistance, also known as viscous force, is a force acting opposite to the direction of motion of any object moving with respect to a surrounding fluid.
+This can exist between two fluid layers, two solid surfaces, or between a fluid and a solid surface.
+Drag forces tend to decrease fluid velocity relative to the solid object in the fluid's path.

-Unlike other resistive forces, such as dry friction, which are nearly independent of velocity, the drag force depends on velocity.
-Drag force is proportional to the velocity for low-speed flow and the squared velocity for high speed flow, where the distinction between low and high speed is measured by the Reynolds number.
+Unlike other resistive forces, drag force depends on velocity.
+Drag force is proportional to the relative velocity for low-speed flow and is proportional to the velocity squared for high-speed flow.
+This distinction between low and high-speed flow is measured by the Reynolds number.

-Drag forces always tend to decrease fluid velocity relative to the solid object in the fluid's path.